open-policy-agent/opa/docs/docs/terraform.md

 - Resources can be specified under the root module or in child modules
 - We want to evaluate against the combined group of these resources
-- This example is scoped to the planned changes section of the json representation
+- This example is scoped to the planned changes section of the JSON representation

 The policy uses the walk keyword to explore the json structure, and uses conditions to filter for the specific paths where resources would be found.